July 27. Kazinform's timeline of major events

 EVENTS

-2011 – KazMunayGas and South Korea’s Consortium start to build the offshore drilling unit.
+2011 - KazMunayGas National Company, together with Korean Consortium, begins construction of an offshore drilling rig.
+The ceremony takes place in Kuryk, Mangistau region.

+- The Kazakh epic poem «Koblandy Batyr» translated into the Polish language is published in Warsaw.

-2014 – The team of archeologists from the South Kazakhstan State Pedagogical University discovers the remains of 12 residents of Kangyui State, household items and jewelries dated over 2,000 years at the Kultobe burial in Ordabasy district.
+2014 - At Kultobe burial mound in Ordabasy district, a group of archaeologists of South Kazakhstan State Pedagogical University finds the remains of 12 dwellers of the Kingdom of Kangju, household items, and precious adornments that are more than 2,000 years old.

-2016 – The Anti-monopoly body of Kazakhstan joins the OECD Committee on Competition.

-2018 – Kazakhstan for the first time plays host to the stage of the Short Track Speed Skating World Cup in Almaty city.
+2017 - Abzal Myrzash, a 12-year-old prodigy living in Almaty, is awarded a grant to study at the Kazakh-British Technical University (KBTU).

+- Kazakhstan's Karina Kuzganbayeva strikes gold at the Asian Junior and Youth Championships in Kathmandu, Nepal.